-So, are real estate Google ads right for your business?
+So, are real estate Google ads suitable for your business?
 Many new agents try out PPC advertising on Google, only to become discouraged by the results.

 It’s important to remember that a Google ad campaign is a long-term strategy.
 Create a business plan, and then stick with it for at least a year before you think about giving up.
-You can always tweak your plan and make changes as you go in order to create a more optimized strategy.
+You can always tweak your plan and make changes to create a more optimized strategy.

-And when you’re just starting out, it’s more effective to bid on more specific, smaller real estate keywords with less search volume.
+And when you’re just starting, bidding on more specific, smaller real estate keywords with less search volume is more effective.

 This will help you reach a higher ad position in the search engine results and get more leads to your real estate website.

-For example, if you make your keyword “[Your City] real estate,” you’ll have a much harder time getting leads than if you choose something more niche, like your city plus your broker’s name, team name, or even your own name.
+For example, if you make your keyword “[Your City] real estate,” you’ll have a more challenging time getting leads than if you choose something more niche, like your city plus your broker’s name, team name, or even your name.

 Anything you can do to narrow it down will give your adwords campaign better results.

-However, when you’re just starting out as a real estate agent it’s best to focus your real estate marketing on your sphere of influence and referrals.
-While the internet can be a great place to find leads, it shouldn’t be your main focus or a substitution for forming relationships out in your community.
+However, when starting as a real estate agent, it’s best to focus your marketing on your sphere of influence and referrals.
+While the internet can be a great place to find leads, it shouldn’t be your main focus or a substitute for forming relationships in your community.

 Best Practices for Internet Leads

-The process for dealing with internet leads is a bit different than leads from other sources.
-This is because a lead coming from the internet will require a bit more qualification to make sure they’re serious about buying or selling.
+The process for dealing with internet leads is slightly different from leads from other sources.
+This is because a lead from the internet will require a bit more qualification to ensure they’re serious about buying or selling.

-First, be sure to call every lead within at least five minutes of registration.
-If the lead comes in before or after work hours , be sure to call them first thing when you start working the next day.
+First, call every lead within at least five minutes of registration.
+Call them when you start working the next day if the lead comes in before or after work hours.

-The faster you reach them, the more likely you are to get them to commit to an appointment and become a client.
+The faster you reach them, the more likely you will get them to commit to an appointment and become a client.

-Second, be sure to touch every lead five times in the first day.
+Second, touch every lead five times on the first day.
 A touch includes text messages, emails, and phone calls.
-While this may seem like a lot, it’s crucial to put in that amount of effort so that you stay top of mind.
+While this may seem like a lot, it’s crucial to put in that effort to stay top of mind.

-While getting a new lead is an important part of your day, for them, you’re just a fraction of their day.
-Your lead probably won’t remember you unless you put in the effort to stay top of mind.
+While getting a new lead is an integral part of your day, you’re just a fraction of their day for them.
+Your lead probably won’t remember you unless you try to stay top of mind.

-Getting a lead on the phone is a major step to showing that their serious about working with you.
-Once you get them on the phone, your chances of them making an appointment with you increases by a lot.
+Getting a lead on the phone is a significant step to showing that they’re serious about working with you.
+Once you get them on the phone, your chances of them making an appointment with you increase significantly.